home-assistant/developers.home-assistant/docs/add-ons/configuration.md

 | codenotary.signer | no | Owner signer E-Mail address for this image.
 | codenotary.base_image | no | Verify the base container image.
 If you use our official images, use `notary@home-assistant.io`

 We provide a set of [base images][docker-base] which should cover a lot of needs.
-If you don't want to use the Alpine based version or need a specific image tag, feel free to pin this requirements for your build with the `build_from` option.
+If you don't want to use the Alpine based version or need a specific image tag, feel free to pin this requirement for your build with the `build_from` option.

 [docker-base]: https://github.com/home-assistant/docker-base